spyder-ide/spyder/doc/options.rst

 Options:
-  -h, --help            show this help message and exit -l, --light           Light version (all add-ons are disabled) --session=STARTUP_SESSION
+  -h, --help            show this help message and exit -l, --light           Light version (all add-ons are disabled) --new-instance        Run a new instance of Spyder, even if the single
+                        instance mode has been turned on (default) --session=STARTUP_SESSION
                         Startup session
-  --defaults            Reset to configuration settings to defaults --reset               Remove all configuration files!
+  --defaults            Reset configuration settings to defaults --reset               Remove all configuration files!
   --optimize            Optimize Spyder bytecode (this may require
                         administrative privileges)
   -w WORKING_DIRECTORY, --workdir=WORKING_DIRECTORY
                         Default working directory
-  -d, --debug           Debug mode (stds are not redirected) --multithread         Internal console is executed in another thread
+  --show-console        Do not hide parent console window (Windows) --multithread         Internal console is executed in another thread
-                        (separate from main application thread) --profile             Profile mode (internal test, not related with Python profiling)
+                        (separate from main application thread) --profile             Profile mode (internal test, not related with Python